-By default, Hitachi ID Identity Manager retains a history of all change requests -- including requester, recipient, authorizers, times and dates, operations, attributes, entitlements and either connector results or implementer feedback -- indefinitely.
+By default, Hitachi ID Bravura Identity retains a history of all change requests -- including requester, recipient, authorizers, times and dates, operations, attributes, entitlements and either connector results or implementer feedback -- indefinitely.
 This means that an auditor can answer questions such as "who requested or approved that this user receive this entitlement?" years after the fact.

 A link is available in the user profile screen, to access (view)